Iltotore/iron/README.md

 It enables attaching constraints/assertions to types, to enforce properties and forbid invalid values.

 - **Catch bugs.** In the spirit of static typing, use more specific types to avoid invalid values.
-- **Compile-time and run-time.** Evaluate constraints at compile time, or explicitly check them at runtime (e.g. for a form).
+- **Compile-time and runtime.** Evaluate constraints at compile time, or explicitly check them at runtime (e.g. for a form).
 - **Seamless.** Iron types are subtypes of their unrefined versions, meaning you can easily add or remove them.
 - **No black magic.** Use Scala 3's powerful inline, types and restricted macros for consistent behaviour and rules.
 No unexpected behaviour.
 - **Extendable.** Easily create your own constraints or integrations using classic typeclasses.